colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ```

 Layer 5 evaluates permissions dynamically based on four contextual factors (Who, What, When, Where) in under 10ms.
 ABAC replaces static RBAC, enabling compliant agent operations with field-level masking and comprehensive audit trails.
+This layer implements the guardrails that constrain agent behavior within approved boundaries, ensuring that autonomy never comes at the expense of control.

 **What it replaces:** Static role-based access control (RBAC) and manual compliance processes designed for human-driven queries